gilmation/install-and-run-chef-solo/README.md

     $ ./launch
     Usage: launch user host

-## The process for running chef recipies in a node with chef-solo
+## Run chef recipies in a node with chef-solo

 ### Execute our chef recipies